petabyt/VideoEditor/README.md

 # VideoEditor
-A prototype for a working HTML5 based video editor!
+It's really nothing, just some text on a crappy video I made.